cookiecutter-openedx/cookiecutter-openedx-devops/{{cookiecutter.github_repo_name}}/doc/QUICKSTART.rst

 VIII.
 Add more Kubernetes admins
 --------------------------------

-By default access to the Kubernetes cluster is limited to the cluster creator (presumably, you) and the IAM user for the bastion server.
+By default, access to the Kubernetes cluster is limited to the cluster creator (presumably, you) and the IAM user for the bastion server.
 Also note that by default, Kubernetes version 1.25 and newer encrypts all secrets data using `AWS Key Management Service (KMS) <https://aws.amazon.com/kms/>`_.
 The Cookiecutter automatically adds the IAM user for the bastion server to these two lists, but you'll need to add other IAM users to these lists yourself.
 The encrypted secrets features is optional and can be disabled by setting Cookiecutter parameter eks_create_kms_key=N.

-You can add more IAM users to the cluster admin and AWS KMS key owner lists by modifying terraform/stacks/{{cookiecutter.global_platform_shared_resource_identifier}}/kubernetes/terragrunt.hcl`_, as follows:
+You can add more IAM users to the cluster admin and AWS KMS key owner lists by modifying terraform/stacks/{{cookiecutter.global_platform_shared_resource_identifier}}/kubernetes/terragrunt.hcl, as follows:

 .. code-block:: terraform